kootenpv/justdb/README.md

 result = j.execute(my_read)
 ```

-Like this, you will be faster than Redis.
+Like this, ~~you will be faster than Redis~~.
+UPDATE: I was comparing against docker performance!

 ## root path